Dir: Tetsuya Nakashima

 As well as teacher Moriguchi the film focuses on three students.
-There are the two murderers; Shuya (Nishii) and Naoki (Fujiwara) and Shuya's girlfriend Mizuki (Hashimoto), and there is also an important role for Naoki's Mother (played by Yoshino Kimura, who Western audiences may remember from Fernando Mierelles' Blindness).
+There are the two murderers; Shuya (Yukito Nishii) and Naoki (Kaoru Fujiwara) and Shuya's girlfriend Mizuki (Ai Hashimoto), and there is also an important role for Naoki's Mother (Yoshino Kimura, who Western audiences may remember from Fernando Mierelles' Blindness).
 Each of these characters offers their own confession, their own spin on events both before and after the central murder.
 Happily the performances are exceptional all round, perhaps especially from the young leads (who, refreshingly, actually are the age they're playing).
 These are complex roles for young actors, each has multiple layers; faces and motives they show to the world and those they keep hidden, it's a testament to both the actors and director Nakashima that there's never a false note struck.

 The best work in the film probably comes from Yukito Nishii, who makes Shuya both utterly chilling and convincingly vulnerable, and it's vital that you believe both for the ending to have any hope of working.
 Ai Hashimoto is also excellent; all sweetness and light just barely masking contempt for the world and its people.